Driving to Norway from UK: Best Routes & Top Tips

 Ferries from Netherlands to Norway

-If you’re thinking the drive to Norway from UK sounds long, tiring and expensive, you could consider getting to Norway by train and then hire a car.
-Another great no fly option, but trains and car rental are likely to be more expensive and the journey will take longer.
+If you’re thinking the drive to Norway from the UK sounds long, tiring and expensive, you could consider getting to Norway by train and then hire a car.
+Another great no-fly option, but trains and car rentals are likely to be more expensive, and the journey will take longer.

-1. travel by Eurostar and onward trains from London to Hamburg, staying there overnight, then take a train to Frederikshavn next morning then the comfortable overnight ferry to Oslo.
+• Travel by Eurostar and onward trains from London to Hamburg, staying there overnight.
+Then take a train to Frederikshavn the following day, then the comfortable overnight ferry to Oslo.

-1. take a train to Kiel in Germany then the luxurious Color Line ferry to Oslo, sailing up Oslo Fjord.
+• Take a train to Kiel in Germany, then the luxurious Color Line ferry to Oslo, sailing up Oslo Fjord.

 RELATED POST: Road Trip on a Budget: 36 Tips to Save Money in Europe